ssaurab/Knowledge-Taxonomy/README.md

 ![The Assignment Structure](https://github.com/SaurabSirpurkar/KRR_Project/blob/main/Flow.png)

+### To Run:
+Run `make` in the directory to run on default conceptDefinition and fact paths.
+To customize, look into input formats in A and Tboxes and change the path specifications in the make file to match these new input paths.

+### Theory

 Upon input of an individual, we always place them in the Abox under the most specific concept of which they are instances of.
 Additionally, we support three kinds of queries which are: